0xPolygonID/docs/docs/wallet/login-with-privado.md

 The Login with Privado ID flow authenticates users by verifying control over their DID.
 Below is a high-level breakdown of how the flow works end-to-end:

-- The user clicks “Login with Privado ID” on the app, which triggers a request to the backend(`/api/sign-in` endpoint) to generate a new authentication request for the user
+1. The user clicks “Login with Privado ID” on the app, which triggers a request to the backend(`/api/sign-in` endpoint) to generate a new authentication request for the user

-:::note
+:::info

-💡 You may also display a QR code that users can scan with the Privado ID Wallet app to start the same flow
+You may also display a QR code that users can scan with the Privado ID Wallet app to start the same flow

 :::

-- The frontend takes the authentication request from the backend, encodes it in Base64, and configures it into a [Universal Link](./universal-links.md).
+2. The frontend takes the authentication request from the backend, encodes it in Base64, and configures it into a [Universal Link](./universal-links.md).
 This link opens the Privado ID Web Wallet, prompting the user to sign-in with their crypto wallet

-- Once sign-in with crypto wallet is approved by user, the Privado wallet generates a `signed JWZ` (JSON Web Zero-knowledge) token — a verifiable proof of DID ownership.
+3. Once sign-in with crypto wallet is approved by user, the Privado wallet generates a `signed JWZ` (JSON Web Zero-knowledge) token — a verifiable proof of DID ownership.

-- The wallet then automatically sends a POST request to the backend’s `/api/callback` endpoint containing the `sessionId` and the `signed JWZ` token for verification
+4. The wallet then automatically sends a POST request to the backend’s `/api/callback` endpoint containing the `sessionId` and the `signed JWZ` token for verification

-- The backend verifies the signed JWZ token against the stored authentication request using the Privado Verifier
+5. The backend verifies the signed JWZ token against the stored authentication request using the Privado Verifier

-- Once the JWZ is validated, you can consider the user’s DID as verified and proceed to create or update their record in your database.
+6. Once the JWZ is validated, you can consider the user’s DID as verified and proceed to create or update their record in your database.

-- From here, your application can decide what to do with this verified DID — such as enabling login, granting access, or allowing participation in specific flows like airdrops or allowlists
+7. From here, your application can decide what to do with this verified DID — such as enabling login, granting access, or allowing participation in specific flows like airdrops or allowlists

-## Dependencies
+## Setup

 ```bash
 npm install @iden3/js-iden3-auth express cors raw-body
 ```

-### Setup

 To get started with Login with Privado ID, ensure the following environment requirements are met:

-- **Verifier DID**: Your application’s DID used to verify authentication requests
 -  **Keys Directory**: Contains circuit and verification key files for validation.
 A sample structure is available in the [verifier-integration](https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration) repository under the `keys/` folder
 -  **Public URL**: For receiving authentication callbacks (use ngrok for development)

-## Step-by-Step Implementation

 ### 1. Server Configuration
 Sets up Express server with required middleware and routes for handling authentication requests and callbacks.